BasileKoko/webhook/README.md

 ```
 ### To do
 ```
-1. Add script to server
+1. Add script to server hosting repository
-2. Improve criteria for calling merge_notification in method check_event
+2. Improve condition for calling method merge_notification
-3. Ensure only single slack notification is generated
+3. Enforce only one slack notification per event
 ```
 ### Setup
 ```